Official Title

 retrospective, prospective and multicenter, non-profit cohort.
 Patients diagnosed with

-SARS-COV2 virus will be enlisted.
-Patient data from reference centers will be introduced into
+the SARS-COV2 virus will be enlisted.
+Patient data from reference centers will be

-Society of Thalassaemia and Hemoglobinopathies (SITE) in its role as a scientific reporting
+Italian Society of Thalassaemia and Hemoglobinopathies (SITE) in its role as a scientific

-company for pathology and the Foranemia Foundation, a non-profit organization, makes
+reporting company for pathology and the Foranemia Foundation, a non-profit organization,

-available to the center of microcitemie, coordinator of the study, a special web space for
+makes available to the center of microcitemie, coordinator of the study, a special web

 Recruiting